-- (v) Providing a copy of the DLA peer review recommendations and the contracting officer's disposition of the recommendations, for each phase of review, to the DLA Acquisition Operations Division program manager. - (2) The HCA shall ensure the review team includes representatives from other DLA procuring organizations (two DAWIA Level III Acquisition, one Office of Counsel, and one Small Business Programs).
-The senior member chairs the review team. - (3) The DLA Acquisition Operations Division is responsible for oversight of peer reviews.
+- (v) Providing a copy of the DLA peer review recommendations and the contracting officer's disposition of the recommendations, for each phase of review, to the DLA Acquisition Operations Division program manager. - (2) The HCA shall ensure the review team includes representatives from other DLA procuring organizations (two experienced Acquisition Professionals (GS-12 with at least 4 years of experience), one Office of Counsel, and one Small Business Program Representative).
+The senior 1102 Acquisition Professional is assigned to act as the chairperson. - (3) The MSCs shall provide a peer review point of contact that will coordinate all communications between the contracting officer and the review chairperson.
+MSC coordination will include ensuring the contracting officer provides an MFR, which details the disposition of all recommendations within 30 days of review completion.